wp-plugins/nextgen-facebook/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 8.6.2.1 =

+Added a check for missing $screen->id attribute when creating new taxonomy terms.
+Updated the minimum PHP version requirement to v4.1.

 = 8.6.2 =